Azure the Cloud for modern Business

-The predictive analytics services offered through Azure are redefining business intelligence, enabling smarter decisions, improved customer service and new business possibilities.
+Predictive analytics services offered through Azure redefines business intelligence.
+Therefore, enabling smarter decisions, improved Customer service and new business possibilities.

 Microsoft Azure offers a pay-as-you-go pricing model, similar to other Cloud computing services.
-The extensive range of services and modules offered enables businesses to take a ‘pick and mix’ approach, paying for only what is needed on a basic monthly basis with no termination fees.
-Microsoft provides an online pricing calculator to quickly assess the likely monthly cost for any set of modules you need many of which are free.
+The extensive range of services and modules offered, enables businesses to take a ‘pick and mix’ approach.
+Paying only for what is needed each month, but, without termination fees.
+Microsoft provides a free online pricing calculator to assess the monthly cost for modules you may need.

 Thousands of businesses are migrating their business applications to Azure every day, so it is a common process.
 However, it can also be a complex one and, if done improperly, can cause business downtime and a great deal of disruption.
 It therefore pays to engage some expert support to assist.

-Microsoft Azure also offers tools to help you plan your migration, but it’s advisable to still use an IT professional with Cloud services experience.
-For the uninitiated the migration will likely take longer and be fraught with difficulties.
+Microsoft Azure also offers tools to help you plan your migration.
+However, it is advisable to use an IT professional with Cloud services experience.
+For the uninitiated the migration will likely take longer and therefore, be fraught with difficulties.
 Getting your Cloud services right first time is essential to achieve all the business benefits it offers.

 - Understand what the business application and resultant benefits will be.
-Carry out an initial budgetary exercise by scoping out the modules you need, estimate the cost (using the online calculator) and work out a likely return on investment.
+Carry out an initial budgetary exercise, scoping out the modules you need, estimate the cost and work out a likely return on investment

-- Use the Azure free one-month trial which includes a £125 credit for unlimited access.
+- Use the Azure free one-month trial including a £125 credit for unlimited access.
 Implement an initial draft application to establish its feasibility and get to know what’s possible in using Azure.

-- Get advice and practical support from your IT provider or Microsoft Certified Partner.
+- Ask for advice and practical support from your IT provider or Microsoft Certified Partner

 - Cloud-based computing comes with its own set of jargon, and the full Cloud computing solution is a hugely complex product.
-Be clear on what you need and use your IT provider to translate your needs into the services on offer.
+Be clear on what you need using your IT provider to translate your needs into the services on offer

 - Planning the whole migration process is key and so it is best to involve your IT provider from the outset as they will have the experience and expertise.